This post was sponsored by , a contractor to the Beef Checkoff. The North American Meat Institute (NAMI). All thoughts and ideas are my own.

 - Note: If you want even more veggies in the hot dog, you can swap the traditional bread bun for a sweet potato!
 Simply steam the whole sweet potato in the microwave and slice down the middle.
 (See picture.)

 To assemble the hot dogs:

-Drizzle with dijon mustard (I prefer this one)
+- Drizzle with dijon mustard (I prefer the one below*)